Elicherla01/anydata-ai/README.md

 You can get the key here https://platform.openai.com/account/api-keys

 Step 5:
 in source_data folder there are documents already.
-Delete the documents and upload any document thatyou like to chat
+Delete the documents and upload any document that you like to chat

 Step 6:
 Run Python3 main.py